casanave/Hurri_Help/README.md

 - Make pipeline for weeding out tweets and modeling tweets

 - Get a prototype of Hurri_Help working live on twitter

+- Remove names and places from data so Hurri_Help will be scalable for future hurricanes